cmmid/cmmid.github.io/topics/covid19/_posts/2020-11-10-pcr-positivity-over-time.md

 **Findings:**
-We estimated that the probability that the PCR test detected infection peaked at 77% (54 - 88%) 4 days after infection, decreasing to 50% (38 - 65%) by 10
-days after infection.
+We estimated that the probability that the PCR test detected infection peaked at 77% (95% credible interval (CrI): 54-88%) 4 days after infection, decreasing to 50% (95% CrI: 38-65%) by 10 days after infection.
 Our results suggest a substantially higher probability of detecting infections 1–3 days after infection than previously published estimates.
-We estimated that testing every other day would detect 57% (33-76%) of symptomatic cases prior to onset and 94% (75-99%) of asymptomatic cases within 7 days if test results were returned within a day.
+We estimated that testing every other day would detect 57% (95% CrI: 33-76%) of symptomatic cases prior to onset and 94% (95% CrI: 75-99%) of asymptomatic cases within 7 days if test results were returned within a day.

 **Interpretation:**
 Our results suggest that routine asymptomatic testing can enable detection of a